paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 <a id="section-3698"></a>
 ## § 3698.
 Comprehensive policy on providing education information to veterans
-**(a) Comprehensive Policy Required.—** The Secretary shall develop a comprehensive policy to improve outreach and transparency to veterans and members of the Armed Forces through the provision of information on institutions of higher learning.
+**(a) Comprehensive Policy Required.—** The Secretary shall develop a comprehensive policy to improve outreach and transparency to individuals entitled to educational assistance under laws administered by the Secretary of Veterans Affairs through the provision of information on institutions of higher learning.

 **(b) Scope.—** In developing the policy required by subsection (a), the Secretary shall include each of the following elements: